Daði Freyr: 2020–2021

+Post-Eurovision

+Following Eurovision, Daði toured Europe and the United States.
+He collaborated with Australia's 2021 Eurovision representative Montaigne on their single "make me feel so..." and with German metal band Tokio Hotel on the single "Happy People".

+In 2023, he performed a cover of Atomic Kitten's "Whole Again" as an interval act during the final of the Eurovision Song Contest 2023, held in Liverpool, alongside a large number of look-alikes as well as his wife.

+The same year, he released his second studio record I Made an Album.

+On 1 August 2024, he performed at Lollapalooza in Chicago.

 Personal life

 Daði is married to musician Árný Fjóla Ásmundsdóttir.
 Their daughter, Áróra Björg, born in 2019, was the inspiration for the lyrics of the song "Think About Things".
 The couple's second daughter, Kría Sif, was born in 2021.

 Daði is 2.08 m tall.
 He has his own app called "Neon Planets".
-His father was a bongo player for Katla Maria in Söngvakeppni 1993, though they placed 2nd last out of 10 contestants with the song "Samba".
+His father was a bongo player for Katla Maria in Söngvakeppni 1993, where they placed ninth out of ten contestants with the song "Samba".